 The second leading indicator for our China stock market outlook for 2019 is the Euro.
 Any surprise here, probably yes as it’s not a conventional indicator.

-The next chart shows the long term Euro chart overlayed by emerging markets (EEM ETF) in light grey.
+The next chart shows the long term Euro chart overlayed by emerging markets (EEM) in light grey.
 It’s not a simple chart to read, and we have spent really a lot of time setting this up.
 How to read this?

 - The Euro is leading as major turning points on the emerging markets chart coincide with major turning points on Euro’s chart (not necessarily the other way around).